 At the end of each chapter, you will be expected to complete an examination designed to assess your knowledge.
 You may take these exams a total of three times.
 Your last score will save, not the highest score.† After your third attempt, each examination will lock and not allow further access.† Your final grade for the course will be determined by calculating an average score of all exams.† This score will be printed on your final certificate.† As this is a self-paced computerized instruction program, you may review course information as often as necessary.
 You will not be able to exit any examinations until you have answered all questions.
 If you try to exit the exam before you complete all questions, your information will be lost.
 You are expected to complete the entire exam in one sitting.

-You may contact the instructor by emailing Joan at firstname.lastname@example.org or calling her at (509) 891-7219 Monday through Friday.
-Phone messages left during business hours will be answered within 48 hours.
+You may contact the facilitator by emailing Professor Halverstadt at firstname.lastname@example.org or calling her 509-891-7219, Monday through Friday, 8:00 a.m. - 5:00 p.m.
+PST.
+Phone messages will be answered within 24 hours.
 Phone conferences will be limited to ten minutes per student, per day, given that this is a self-paced instructional program.
 Please do not contact the instructor about technical problems, course glitches or other issues that involve the operation of the course.